OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 The above code sets Cache-Control, Surrogate-Control, Pragma and Expires headers accordingly.

-* __x-Download-Options:__ This header prevents Internet Explorer from executing downloaded files in the site’s context.
+- **X-Download-Options:** This header prevents Internet Explorer from executing downloaded files in the site’s context.
 This is achieved with noopen directive.
 You can do so with the following piece of code:

 ```JavaScript
 app.use(helmet.ieNoOpen());
 ```

-* __Expect-CT:__ Certificate Transparency is a new mechanism developed to fix some structural problems regarding current SSL infrastructure.
+- **Expect-CT:** Certificate Transparency is a new mechanism developed to fix some structural problems regarding current SSL infrastructure.
 It has three directives.
 Enforce directive dictates if the policy should be enforced or be used in report-only mode.
 Max-age directive specifies how long this setting will be valid.
 Report-uri directive specifies where the browser should send invalid CT information reports.
 These can be implemented in your application as follows:

 ```JavaScript
 var expectCt = require(‘expect-ct’);